 Students who are not SSA-members must pay $50 to register for the conference.
-One year's student membership is only $10, so we recommend joining SSA to take advantage of the low ($29) SSA-member student registration fee.
+Student Membership is free, so we recommend joining SSA to take advantage of the low ($29) SSA-member student registration fee.
 Being a member of an SSA affiliate group does not make you an SSA member.
 You must join SSA as an individual student member to take advantage of the reduced conference rate.
 If you're trying to spread out the cost of attending this conference, you're welcome to register at the SSA-member student rate now as long as you join the SSA before April 19th, 2007.

 UPDATE: The $29 registration also covers the E.O.
 Wilson breakfast on Sunday morning.